roguehistory/DIGH-HIST3812/content/en/docs/5-assessment.md

 1. Discussion Leaders.
 Each student will be responsible to 'page prep' certain readings.
 Page prep involves:
 	- Creating the Reading Overview: a brief overview page note attached to the assigned reading using Hypothes.is page notes
-	- Creating the Reading Pre-seed: at least five rich/deep annotations on your chosen readings/materials (five total, not five per document)
+	- Creating the Reading Pre-seed: at least five rich/deep annotations on each of your chosen readings/materials
 	- In the relevant week, when the other students read the papers, the student responsible for 'page prep' will engage and respond to the annotations/responses of their peers in such a fashion as to dig deeper into the topic at hand
 	- see the [guidance note](/building/dl-guidance) for more information